 Richard and I spent three days in Las Vegas and then flew to Oahu in Hawaii where we stayed on Waikiki Beach and enjoyed surfing lessons and a visit to Pearl Harbour.
-We then flew to Maui for a few days where we watched the sunrise from the top of Haleakala volcano, biked down the volcano and sailed to the island of Lanai ….
+We then flew to Maui for a week where we watched the sunrise from the top of Haleakala volcano, biked down the volcano and sailed to the island of Lanai.
 It truly was a once in a lifetime trip that we will treasure forever.
-We knew in the future that we wanted children and so purposefully chose Las Vegas as this is definitely not a destination you would choose to take young children to.
+We knew in the future that we wanted children and so purposefully chose Las Vegas.
+As this is not a destination we would personally choose to take young children to.
 We also purposefully chose to enjoy lots of excursions which would be more difficult to experience with young kids.

-Images – Our honeymoon in Las Vegas and Hawaii, enjoying activities that would be more ‘difficult!’ with kids
+Images – Our honeymoon in Las Vegas and Hawaii, enjoying activities that would be more challenging with young kids

 This is the official term for the last holiday as a couple before baby arrives.
-This started as an American tradition but as we were living in America at the time, it was a tradition we were happy to follow!
-As with most couples, we were aware that life was about to change in a very significant way and so we booked a babymoon to give us the opportunity to enjoy some time together as a couple before the madness of nappy changes and sleep deprivation kicked in!
+This started as an American tradition.
+As we were living in America at the time, it was a tradition we were happy to follow!
+As with most couples, we were aware that life was about to change in a very significant way.
+We booked a babymoon to give us the opportunity to enjoy some time together, before the madness of nappy changes and sleep deprivation kicked in!

-For our babymoon we took a road trip along the Blue Ridge Parkway to Asheville in North Carolina for a few days to tour the stunning Biltmore Estate and then flew to Boston to experience some culture and visit the main sights.
+We took a road trip along the Blue Ridge Parkway to Asheville in North Carolina for a few days to tour the stunning Biltmore Estate and then flew to Boston to experience some culture and visit the main sights.
 We were keen to walk the Freedom Trail, a 2.5-mile, red-lined route which leads to 16 historically significant sites….
-Unfortunately, as baby was pushing down on my bladder I had to pee every ten minutes and so I became acquainted with every coffee shop and bar on the Freedom Trail!
-This was a very memorable holiday where we spent quality time together as a couple before our lives changed (for the better!) forever by the arrival of our little boy.
+Unfortunately, as baby was pushing down on my bladder I had to pee every ten minutes.
+I therefore became acquainted with every coffee shop and bar on the Freedom Trail!
+This was a very memorable holiday where we spent quality time together before our lives changed (for the better!) forever by the arrival of our little boy.